tldraw/tldraw/apps/huppy/README.md

 DM alex to get hold of these credentials.

-To start the server, run `yarn dev-repo-sync`.
+To start the server, run `yarn dev-huppy`.
 Once running, you can go to https://localhost:3000/deliveries to get to a list of github webhook event deliveries.
 To test your code, pick an event that does roughly what you want and hit 'simulate'.
 You can also ask GitHub to re-deliver events to the production